OpenIPC/ipctool/README.md

 ![ipc-chip-info](https://github.com/OpenIPC/ipctool/workflows/ipc-chip-info/badge.svg)

-Thes basic concept belongs to [@cherov](http://github.com/chertov) (thank you for your original utility) and [@nikitos1550](https://github.com/nikitos1550/) (for cute YAML format for describing hardware).
-A warm welcome also to [Igor Zalatov] (https://github.com/ZigFisher)(for suggestions for new features and describing ways to do them).
+Thes basic concept belongs to [@chertov](http://github.com/chertov) (thank you for your original utility) and [@nikitos1550](https://github.com/nikitos1550/) (for cute YAML format for describing hardware).
+A warm welcome also to [Igor Zalatov](https://github.com/ZigFisher) (for suggestions for new features and describing ways to do them).

 ## Download

 Use [the
 link](https://github.com/OpenIPC/ipctool/releases/download/latest/ipctool)
 to download latest build (even directly to your camera).
-The build use `musl` to work on vast majority of hardware.
+The build uses `musl` C library to work on vast majority of hardware.

 ## Usage